Authentication Web

 • Lockout threshold: determines how many times wrong input can be provided.

-• Lockout duration in minutes: determines how long the identity service will be locked out for.
+• Lockout duration in minutes in minutes: determines how long the identity service will be locked out for.

 Trusted Network Locations setting